Rammechh/Scaler_Problems/README.md

   + Brute Force: sort the array each time for n elements and find the median (TC = O(N2logN))
   + Maintain Max and Min heap and maintain the length of Min and Max heap
   + Get the top element from Max heap for each run

+### Minimum largest element
+ + Let’s keep a state array to keep track of the value of every element in the array after K operations.
+Maintain a state array, which tells about the state of the array after every operation.
+Initially state array will be the same as the inital array.
+We need to consider the next state of every element in the array.
+ + Note that you need to keep track of the indices of every element in the heap, present in the initial array.
+ + Pick the top element, and change the state of that element, in the state array.
+Pop this element and push the next state in the heap.
+ + At every operation we are choosing the element who’s next state is minimum, hence there are only two possibilities:
+1) Either the maximum element remains same, and we return that element directly.
+2) The next state of popped element is the maximum.

 Day75_Greedy_Algorithms
 ====================